multiplealiases/Databending-With-FFmpeg/README.md

 While I don't think it's quite as spectacular as applying Paulstretch on images, I think it's still an interesting effect to apply.
 There are a lot of audio codecs out there (though you'd want lossy ones, not lossless), so there's all sorts of fun you could have with that.

-If there's anything you'd like to add or change, fork (and add a pull request) this repository or contact me on GitHub at [multiplealiases](https://github.com/multiplealiases).
+If there's anything you'd like to add or change, fork (and add a pull request) this repository or find my contact info on GitHub at [multiplealiases](https://github.com/multiplealiases).

 ***